Database DevOps Tools You Can’t Live Without

 When you think of DevOps tools, it’s unlikely you will consider database development tools as part of that category.
 However, it’s important that ALL of your tooling is DevOps-y.

-I will always make the argument that Agile begat DevOps.
 Without the speed and efficiency we received from Agile software development, we wouldn’t have needed to create DevOps.
 Thus, bringing Agile to the database is key for DevOps for the database.
 Quest Software’s Toad has some great features for supporting Agile development.
 The first is its Team Coding functionality.
 Databases are different than the application and have state.
 Thus, having a database instance we can develop against as part of a team is key.
-Toad’s Team Coding allows users to leverage existing Source Code Control (like Git, Subversion, others) and a live database to support database developers.
-Not only can they check in and out their SQL scripts, but they can do so with the database objects like tables and stored procedures, as well.
+Toad’s Team Coding is great.
+It allows users to leverage existing Source Code Control (like Git, Subversion, others) and a live database to support database developers.
+Not only can they check SQL scripts in and out, but they can do that with the database objects like tables and stored procedures, as well.

 Application Release Automation

-Our applications today are complex and have a large number of components.
-As we move to adopt microservices, containers, and other technologies that allow us to provide functional isolation and avoid single points of failure, orchestrating this complex process requires application release automation.
-As we moved from “tribal knowledge” to scripts to deploy our applications, the next step is ARA to tie all these steps together and make sure they are completed successfully.
+Application software can be complex and have a large number of components.
+As enterprises move to adopt microservices, containers, and other technologies orchestrating this complex process requires application release automation.
+As we evolve from “tribal knowledge” to scripts to deploy our applications, the next step is Application Release Automation (ARA) to tie all these steps together and make sure they are completed successfully.

 Test Data Management

-Now that you’re deploying your application at the speed of thought, you are new free to make certain that your testing efforts are valid.
-The biggest problem with application testing today is that lack of real-world data.
+Now that you’re deploying your application at breakout speed, you need to make certain that your testing efforts can keep up.
+A big problem with application testing today is access to high quality.
 Today’s applications change functionality based on the data stored in the database.
 Thus, providing data that mirrors (or actually is) production data is key to having valid testing efforts.
-After all, your entire testing cycle could be invalidated by testing against improper data.
+After all, your entire testing cycle could be invalidated by testing against old or bad data.
 If that’s the case, there is no point in testing at all!